Open-X-Humanoid/RoboMIND-dataset-utils/README.md

 ### Impact on Training
 Our data is primarily oriented towards VLA (Vision-Language-Action) training, where the core feature utilized is the joint_position.If the end effector pose is strictly required for your specific use case, it can be recalculated via forward kinematics using the corresponding model's URDF combined with the joint_position.

-The check script, calculation script, and a detailed CSV report are attached.
-You can use them to independently verify or filter the affected episodes.
+This repository includes the following contents:

+- Check script

+- joint2pose script

+- detailed CSV report